 More complex arrangements for beginners are faster, nuanced, and more challenging to read but are nonetheless easier than full-on notation sheets that advanced level to professional piano players use.
 These arrangements are more suitable for beginners who have finished months of constant training.
 You can always speed up or down your child’s pace since every learner is different.

-We prepared a bunch of sheet music for the piano that can jump-start your child’s training.
+I prepared a bunch of sheet music for the piano that can jump-start your child’s training.

 You can download the free sheet music for beginners below: